Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </li>
 <li>

 `%5d` -- Displays `i` in decimal form, using a minimum of five characters.
-Since `i` requires only two characters,three spaces were added.
+Since `i` requires only two characters, three spaces were added.

 </li>
 <li>